graphql/graphql-spec/spec/Section 3 -- Type System.md

 large 128-bit random numbers, to base64 encoded values, or string values of a format like [GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier).

-GraphQL servers should coerce as appropriate given the ID formats they expect, when coercion is not possible they must raise a field error.
+GraphQL servers should coerce as appropriate given the ID formats they expect.
+When coercion is not possible they must raise a field error.

 **Input Coercion**